ColinB19/ColinB19.github.io/_posts/2021-05-13-book-rec-overview.md

 ## Creating a Flask App
 The next challenge was creating an application for users to interact with.
 Since this is a very public-friendly project, I opted to create a full website instead of a simple API.
 In order to do this I leaned heavily on [Corey Schafer's Youtube series on Flask](https://www.youtube.com/watch?v=MwZwr5Tvyxo&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH).
 I can't recommend these tutorials enough, Corey rocks!

-This is the portion of the project that took me the longest and I learned the most.
+This is the portion of the project that took me the longest and where I learned the most.

 - First I learned basic Flask routes and some HTML to get an initial site running.
 Flask routes are essentially triggered by a user visiting certain pages of your site.
 So if a user navigates to `yoursite.com/home` then your flask app will run some code then possible render some html for you.
 An example: